 Do you have some sympathy for the Jews?
 Would you want to know more about the atrocities that were meted out on them by the Nazi regime?
 You do not necessarily have to go to Auschwitz or Birkenau.
 Amsterdam can also shed some light on this for you.

 You definitely cannot visit Amsterdam and leave without spending some money.
-For this, we recommend that you visit the Dam square.
-Located within the central business district, this square houses numerous shopping facilities and jewelry.
+For this, we recommend that you visit the Dam square, which is within the central business district.
+This square houses numerous shopping facilities and jewelry.
 Its strategic location allows for easy access.

-Things cost a lot in the Netherlands especially if you happen to come from a developing country.
+Things cost a lot in the Netherlands, especially if you happen to come from a developing country.
 Be prepared psychologically for the shocks.
-To make your shopping a breeze, we advise you to come with an international debit card e.g. Visa, MasterCard, Alipay or American Express.
+To make your shopping a breeze, we advise you to go with an international debit card, e.g., Visa, MasterCard, Alipay or American Express.

 Are you a lover of beer or strong drinks?
 Amsterdam has you well taken care of.
 With lots of bars and drinking spots, you can never lack any opportunity to express your drinking prowess.
 Having scoured through all the drinking spots available, we strongly vouch for the Heineken Experience.

 Take a tour of this interactive beer museum.
 It does have a tasting room which stocks and serves all kinds of European beers.
 Exercise some moderation though, as you do not want to overwhelm yourself.